AJubatus/blog/content/posts/work-trip-to-singapore.md

 On the Friday I also started a new medicine, Concerta XL, for my ADHD.
 It's taken me almost 9 months to get to this stage but I'm glad to finally be getting the medication I need for this.
 It's noticeable easier to focus and to shift my focus onto things.

 # April 21
+Took subway to Marina Bay Sands, wanted to have some Kaya toast then hang out with friends.
+Went to Toast Box based on recommendations of local friends.

+Kaya is delicious!!
+I was slightly turned off by the half-boiled eggs at first but it's so delicious to dip the toast into them.
+One of my other friends didn't quite enjoy it as much :)

+Afterwards, we wandered towards Gardens by the Bay.
+Saw some wild otters in the bay!!
+Also had a very overpriced Tiger, tourist prices.
+We didn't go into any of the garden domes because the entry price was pretty ridiculous.

+We made our own ways back after this, I had a wander again of The Shoppes at Marina Bay Sands.
+Extremely "high end" shops, nothing that I'm interested in :(